AlexGa/Phylostratigraphy/README.md

 For creating the phylostratigraphic map the following steps have to be done:

+1) Download `createPSmap.pl` and `ParseXMLtoPS.jar` and store both files in the same directory.

-1) Make sure that BLAST is installed on your machine.
+2) Make sure that BLAST is installed on your machine.
 You can choose between BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/) and BLAST+ (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)

-2) Download the sequence database <a href="http://msbi.ipb-halle.de/download/phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz">phyloBlastDB_Drost_Gabel_Grosse_Quint.fa</a> used for BLAST searches and unpack it
+3) Download the sequence database <a href="http://msbi.ipb-halle.de/download/phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz">phyloBlastDB_Drost_Gabel_Grosse_Quint.fa</a> used for BLAST searches and unpack it
 `tar xfvj phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz`

-3) Format the BLAST sequence database.<br />
+4) Format the BLAST sequence database.<br />
 If you are using BLAST<br />
 `formatdb -p T -i phyloBlastDB_Drost_Gabel_Grosse_Quint.fa`<br />
 or, if you are using BLAST+<br />
 `makeblastdb -dbtype prot -in phyloBlastDB_Drost_Gabel_Grosse_Quint.fa`<br />

-4) Make sure that the header of your FASTA-file of the organism you are interested in (e.g. Athaliana_167_protein.fa) fullfills the following specification:<br />
+5) Make sure that the header of your FASTA-file of the organism you are interested in (e.g. Athaliana_167_protein.fa) fullfills the following specification:<br />
 <code>>GeneID | [organism_name] | [taxonomy]</code><br />
 Notice, the taxonomy begins after the node "Cellular organisms" e.g.
 ```{terminal}